uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚨ [Ansuz/Ash](#αινιγματα)
   + poem: "Ash is ardent, straight and true, bright bedecked with heaven's dew."
   + keywords: spirit, breath, wisdom, stillness
++ The Wanderer's Oracle: Mountain ‖ Lake
+  + situation: The Wanderer approaches their mountain goal only to find that it rises directly out of a lake.
+  + admonition: To reach the mountain and climb to its peak, you'll have to strip yourself of all unnecessary gear and clothing and swim for it.
+Let's hope the water is not too cold.
 + Bible: 1 Kings 17:1 - Elijah announces the drought
 + Additional Concepts:
   + Upheaval